aome510/hackernews-TUI/README.md

 ## Configuration

-By default, the application will look for `~/.config/hn-tui.toml` as the configuration file.

-You can also specify the path with the `-c` or `--config` option when running the application:
+By default, `hackernews-tui` will look for `~/.config/hn-tui.toml` as the configuration file, which can be configured by specifying the path with the `-c` or `--config` option when running the application:

 ```
 hackernews_tui -c ~/.config/hn-tui.toml